How Are Property Values Determined for Art Union Lottery Houses in Australia 2026

 What Winners Receive: The Valuation Document and Ownership

-The Australian Taxation Office (ATO) treats lottery prize homes as ordinary income at the time of receipt.
-The declared valuation becomes the
+The Australian Taxation Office (ATO) treats lottery homes as income.
+Winners receive this income when they get the home.
+The stated valuation becomes the cost base for tax.